terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `string`;
 Gets the default value to use for the input.

-The value can by provided by the model or a RBL Framework calculation value.
+The value can by provided by the model or a RBLe Framework calculation value.

 Returns value based on following precedence:

-1. `rbl-input.value` RBL Framework calculation value
+1. `rbl-input.value` RBLe Framework calculation value
-1. `rbl-defaults.value` RBL Framework calculation value
+1. `rbl-defaults.value` RBLe Framework calculation value
 1. `model.value` property
 1. `""` if no value provided.